curioustechizen/curioustechizen.github.io/src/content/blog/2025-05-07-embrace-sql.md

 ## ORMs and leaky abstractions

+Before looking into the specific details of ways in which abstractions can leak the underlying SQL, I want to acknowledge that almost every ORM offers an escape hatch to use raw SQL.
+I argue that this is a sign that SQL should not have been abstracted over in the first place.

 ### Querying using a programming language is a leaky abstraction

 Whenever I need to perform a non-trivial query in my applications, this is the path that I follow